How to Send an Email Notification When SQL Server Service Restarts

 td = sp.page_id, '',

-td = case when sp.event_type = 1 then '823 or 824 error other than a bad checksum or a torn page'
+WHEN sp.event_type = 1 THEN '823 or 824 error other than a bad checksum or a torn page'

 td = sp.error_count, '',